Liulw123/teat-1/README.md

 			luaArray.push(new FunkinLua(Asset2File.getPath("assets/scripts/" + "script.lua")));
 		#end
 ```

+## TEST ENGINE
+- this is a bad engine,maker is me😎

 ## Installation:
 You must have [the most up-to-date version of Haxe](https://haxe.org/download/), seriously, stop using 4.1.5, it misses some stuff.